ontoligent/polo/README.md

 ./play demo default
 ```

-Or, if you wanted to change the number of topics:
+Or, if you want to change the number of topics:

 ```
 ./play demo default 100